 How does EBRD support Belarusian small and medium companies?

 Since 2011, the European Bank for Reconstruction and Development (EBRD) has been supporting small and medium enterprises in Belarus.
 During this time, more than one hundred companies participated in the projects of the bank.
 The uniqueness of the EBRD work in Belarus is that only 2% of companies had loan default.
 As a part of the project named “New Ideas for Belarus”, Denis Shavruk, manager of the group responsible for support of private business, told how to stop feeling sorry for yourself and develop your own business.
+Payday Loans are very useful and accessible when looking to invest on a profitable business.

 The weak sides